Legit-Health/dapi-sdk-php/Readme.md

 ## Follow up requests

-The `followUp` method of our `MediaAnalyzer` class receives one argument of the class `LegitHealth\Dapi\MediaAnalyzerArguments\FollowUpArguments`.
-The constructor of this class receives several arguments, so you can specify the image itself and information about a well known condition.
+The `followUp` method of our `MediaAnalyzer` class receives one argument of the class `LegitHealth\Dapi\MediaAnalyzerArguments\MediaAnalyzerArguments`.
+The constructor of this class receives an object of the class `LegitHealth\Dapi\MediaAnalyzerArguments\FollowUpData`, in which can specify the image itself and information about a well known condition.

 ### Example.
 Follow up request for psoriasis